melexis/esbconfig/README.md

 Usage
 -----

-The script is built using maven to recompile and run.
-Whenever the templates, configuration or script is changed, it must be compiled as the templates and config is loaded from the classpath as resources.

-    $> mvn compile

-This will compile the groovy classes.

-    $> mvn test

-This will run the unit tests
+The script runs using groovy.

-    $> mvn exec:java
+    $> groovy configgenerator.groovy

 This will run the compiled groovy code and generate the configuration files in the target directory.